chuacw/chuacw/README.md

-# Chee-Wee Chua (chewy)
+# CheeWee Chua (chewy)

 ## Introduction
 Welcome to my Github Profile!

- My name is Chee-Wee, and I'm all sorts of things, including:
+ My name is CheeWee, and I'm all sorts of things, including:

 - hacker
 - software developer / engineer